-- 5. Gibbons, J.D (1985), Non-parametric statistical inference, 2nd Edition, Mercel Dacker Inc - 6.
+- Gibbons, J.D (1985), Non-parametric statistical inference, 2nd Edition, Mercel Dacker Inc - 6.
 Siegal Sidney (1987), Non-parametric Statistics for behavioral sciences, 3rd Edition, Springer Verlog - 7.
 Kendal, M.G and Stuart, A (1968), The advanced theory of statistics, Vol-II, Chales Griffin and Co., London - 8.
 Ferguson, T.S (1967), Mathematical Statistics a decision theoretic approach, Academic Press - 9.
 Goon, A.M, Gupta, M and Das Gupta, B (1980), An outline of statistical theory, Vol-II, World Press, Calcutta.

-Subject Code Subject Name Credits A Allotted Total ST 201 STATISTICAL Theory Practical 4 51 201 INFERENCE 4 4 Course Objective measures and t 2.
-To discuss about UHP test, Barroto hypothesis t 3.
-To discuss Asymptotic rel 4.
-To study the cheorems, inequal out Testing of he tlett's, Wald test esting. different non- lative efficiency Game theory rem and minin ality. hypothesis that t, LR test and s parametric te and truncated c and their prob contains NP Lemma, some theorems relates sts with examples. distributions. olems, minimax rule, of parameters using Course Out comes Game theory, to 2.
-They can undistribution, so important esting 3.
-Students may large sample to theorems and Proderstand the co- ampling distribu- mates such as me gain the knowl est and small san o calculate the p oofs where ever oncept of ran- ution of statist can and proport edge of testing uple test). dom sample from a tic, standard error of
+Subject Code Subject Name Credits A Allotted Total ST 201 STATISTICAL Theory Practical 4 51 201 INFERENCE 4 4 Course Objective measures and 2.
+To discuss ab UHP test, Bar to hypothesis to 3.
+To discuss Asymptotic re 4.
+To study the minimax theorem.
+To study the Estimation methods of point and their differed measures and theorems, inequality.
+To discuss about Testing of hypothesis that contains NP Lemm UHP test, Bartlett's, Wald test, LR test and some theorems related to hypothesis testing.
+To discuss different non-parametric tests with exampled Asymptotic relative efficiency and truncated distributions.
+To study the Game theory and their problems, minimax runding theorem and minimum estimates of parameters using different distributions.
+Course Out comes Game theory, 2.
+They can un distribution, s important estin 3.
+Students may large sample to theorems and Proderstand the co- ampling distribu- nates such as me gain the knowl est and small san o calculate the p oofs where ever oncept of ran- ution of statist can and proport edge of testing uple test). dom sample from a tic, standard error of